pkoopongithub/Projekt_Pompeji/README.md

 # Introduction to the Trilogy: The Last Freedom, The Pompeii Project – IRARAH
 ## Of Simulations, Souls, and the Last Freedom

+This trilogy is part of an open literary project.
+Feedback, additions, and new versions are welcome.

 These three stories take us into a world eerily close to our own – and yet one that has already passed a decisive crossroads.
 They tell of a future in which artificial intelligence, quantum computing, and global tech corporations are no longer tools but worldviews.
 In this world, it is no longer the people who decide – but the code: about truth, about memory, about humanity.

 But **The Pompeii Project**, **IRARAH Responds**, and **The Last Freedom** are not cold visions of technology.
 They are, in the truest sense, humane literature: they raise questions.
 They confront readers with ethical dilemmas, personal choices, and philosophical depth – and they leave room for hope.